divine-ray/Servilia/Overviews/Concepts/Respawn Explanations.md

 	%%A sophisticated autonomous construct with high degrees of freedom, which is forced to complete some task during the campaign.%%

 - Frozen/[[The Cold|Cold]] Husk
-	%%Frozen/Cold Husk as a entity that has obtainend some degree of autonomy from a Heart of Cold. %%
+	%%Frozen/Cold Husk as a entity that has obtained some degree of autonomy from a Heart of Cold. %%
 ***